-A lyrical drama in a context of political, religious and cultural revolution, in the heart of late 17th century Imperial Russia.
+A lyrical drama in a context of political, religious and cultural revolution, in the heart of the late 17th century in Russia.

-The story takes place during the 1682 revolt opposing the defendant traditional beliefs and new orthodox believers.
-Ivan Khovanski (Vladimir Ognovenko, who is heading the uprising of the streltsy, embodies the movement of religious indignation which ends up bloodily repressed.
+The story takes place during the 1682 revolt opposing the Old Believers and the New Orthodox.
+Ivan Khovanski (Vladimir Ognovenko), head of the streltsy's uprising, embodies the movement of religious indignation which ends up being bloodily crushed.

-This posthumous work by Moussorgki which will be completed by Shostakovitch a few years later is here staged by Stein Winge for the Gran Teatre del Liceu in Barcelona.
+This posthumous work by Mussorgky, whose score was completed by Shostakovitch a few years after the composer's death, is here staged by Stein Winge for the Gran Teatre del Liceu in Barcelona.

-Even though Boris Godounov is often referred to concerning the composer, Khovanshchina is obviously the most successful of his composition.
-The choir parts carry the essence of the “Russian spirit” and the score of the opera furnished important material to the Red Army Choir.
+According to the specialists, Boris Godunov might be Mussorgsky's best-known work, but Khovanshchina is obviously the composer's greatest masterpiece.
+The choir parts carry the essence of the "Russian spirit" and the score of the opera furnished important material to the Red Army Choir.

 Chloe Obolensky set designer